 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-IF SUBMITTED FOR PEER-REVIEW (e.g., Articles, Review essays), the text has had the authors' names removed.
+- IF SUBMITTED FOR PEER-REVIEW (e.g., Articles, Review essays), the text has had the authors' names removed.
 If an author is cited, "Author" and year (e.g., Author, 2013) appear as intext citation and bibliography entry (do not include any other bibliographic information, e.g., title or co-authors).
 Authors names must also been removed from the document's Properties, which in Microsoft Word is found in the File menu.
-Please follow instructions found here:Ensuring a Blind Review
+Please follow instructions the instructions founds at the Upload Submission stage.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.
-In particular, citations and references follow the Publication Manual of the American Psychological Association, most recent edition (APA Publication Manual).
+In particular, citations and references follow the most recent edition of the Publication Manual of the American Psychological Association (APA Publication Manual).
 Instructions on proper APA reference list formatting can be found here: https://owl.english.purdue.edu/owl/resource/560/01/

 - Date of submission is shown in upper right corner of the first page of the manuscript.
 If the manuscript is a revision of the original submission, "Revised" and the date of the revised submission is indicated in the upper right corner of the first page of the revised manuscript.
 If the manuscript is intended for a special issue, please indicate on the upper right corner of the first page of the manuscript the name of the issue for which it is to be considered.